Kitware/dive/docs/Deployment-Provision.md

 | GPU Type | `nvidia-tesla-t4`, `nvidia-tesla-p4`, or similar |
 | Disk Type | SSD, 128GB or more depending on your needs |

-## Preparation
+## Install dependencies

-To run the provisioning tools below, you need the following installed on your workstation.
+To run the provisioning tools below, you need the following installed on your own workstation.

 !!! note